Bean-to-Bar

 What is Single Origin Chocolate?

-Was ist Single Origin Schokolade?
+Single Origin Schokolade

-The idea behind Single Origin chocolate is similar to coffee: it is chocolate made from cocoa beans, all harvested in the same region.
+The idea behind single origin chocolate is similar to coffee: it is chocolate made from cocoa beans, all harvested in the same region.
 But why is this so important?

 Single origin chocolate and terroir